hdShang/arxiv-daily/docs/cs-CV/2025-10-16/papers/251014672v1-vtimecot-thinking-by-drawing-for-video-temporal-grounding-and-reason.md

 ---
 layout: default
-title: VTimeCoT: Thinking by Drawing for Video Temporal Grounding and Reasoning
+title: "VTimeCoT: Thinking by Drawing for Video Temporal Grounding and Reasoning"
 ---

 # VTimeCoT: Thinking by Drawing for Video Temporal Grounding and Reasoning